DavyJonesLocker/ember-appkit-rails/README.md

 rails g ember:bootstrap
 ```

-Then run your rails server and visit `http://localhost:3000`.
+Then run your Rails server and visit `http://localhost:3000`.
 If you see `Welcome to Ember!` then you are good to go!

 ### What do you get? ###

 `ember-appkit-rails` will add the `app/` and `config/` directories in
 your Rails application to the asset pipeline.
 We want you to
 think of your Ember application files with as much precedence as your
 Rails application files.